ConvertKit/convertkit-wordpress/readme.txt

 ### 1.9.8.5 2022-10-03
 * Added: Broadcasts: Shortcode: Options to specify background, text and link colors
 * Added: Broadcasts: Elementor: Options to specify background, text and link colors
+* Added: Settings: General: Links added to preview Default Form for each Post Type

 ### 1.9.8.4 2022-09-08
 * Added: Setup Wizard for new installations